 I love using holistic horse care!

-Using the holistic products and modalities have been a huge part in my horse’s staying happy and healthy.
+Using the holistic products and modalities have been a huge part of my horse’s staying happy and healthy.
 Even though I’m a huge fan of using holistic care I will use conventional allopathic methods when absolutely necessary.
 I’ve had a lot of great success using holistic products and methods with lots of horses for several years now and I love teaching others how to use them.